ringcentral/integration-blog/_posts/2018-12-10-blog-lets-create some-glip-bots-with-python.markdown

 ## Let's write some bot logic

-let's write a bot that can tell server time/date as a hello world bot
+let's write a bot that can tell server time/date as a hello world bot.

+First, create bot config file by `cp config.sample.py config.py`

-Edit `config.py`, like this:
+Then Edit `config.py`, like this:

 ```py
 """